ADHD – Could Listening be Part of the Problem?

 • Poor memory

-If you have answered yes to several of these, listening could be part of the problem.
+If you have answered yes to several of these, listening or auditory processing could be part of the problem.

 When we are stressed, the parts of the brain that process higher order thinking and language tend to become suppressed.
 We shift to more visual, action-oriented and instinctive behaviours.

-Hearing is our ability to take in sounds, while listening is for ability to make sense of those sounds.
+Hearing is our ability to take in sounds, while listening is our ability to make sense of those sounds.
 Successful classroom learning requires the ability to understand and remember information presented verbally.

-Listening delays rarely exist in isolation.
-Testing usually highlights other gaps in early development, such as sense of balance and visual motor skills.
-They combine to make life in the classroom difficult, and often underlie learning and behavioural challenges.
+Delays in the development of listening skills rarely exist in isolation.
+Testing usually highlights immaturities in other areas of early development, such as sense of balance and visual motor skills.
+When combined they can make life in the classroom difficult, and often underlie learning and behavioural challenges.

 We usually suggest a program of therapeutic listening.
 This can be offered as part of an holistic, integrative approach which includes counselling and a program of sensory-motor development.